Camelot Europe provides solutions for empty portfolio properties

 Moving Camelot Property Guardians into an empty property as a security solution can save money

 - Live-in Guardians highlight any issues within the property immediately, so repair costs are reduced dramatically.
 A burst pipe left unnoticed between monthly inspections can cause a lot of costly damage.

 - Expensive empty property insurance is no longer needed.

 - No need for void property inspections.
 Our property inspectors make monthly site inspections feeding back all relevant information for your peace of mind.

 - Decrease the risk of getting sued by intruders.
 It’s a risk that’s generally overlooked, but anyone who intrudes on a property has a legal right to sue the owner for personal injury.
 Guardians secure the premises sufficiently to stop any intrusions.

 - Extra council tax premiums for empty property no longer apply, and utility bills are covered by the fees paid by Guardians to use the premises.

-Best of all, this measure is cost neutral and could even reward you with financial gain.
-We have already helped many property owners save money by securing their property portfolio.
+The firm also claims that these measures are cost neutral and could result in a financial gain.
+The firm claims it has already helped many property owners save money by securing their property portfolios.